Reports To: Senior Director, Institutional

 - Conduct research and analysis on prospect’s interests and

-giving potential.
-Initiate and develop communication with
+giving potential for solicitation.
+Initiate and develop

-managing engagements and activating volunteer and staff stewards to
+prospects, managing engagements and activating individuals

-play a key role in cultivating relationships.
+(internally and externally to EA) to play a key role in cultivating

 Organizational, Programmatic & Team Responsibilities